djspinmonkey/djspinmonkey.github.io/_drafts/ignite-onboarding-and-rotations.md

   * Schedule an onboarding period with related activities and presentations.
   * Schedule an Ignite Alumni Social Hour.
-  * Check in with engineering leadership for a list of teams to either avoid or try to include in the upcomind rotation schedule.
+  * Check in with engineering leadership for a list of teams to either avoid or try to include in the upcoming rotation schedule.

 Of course, since there was always a hiring cycle going at the same time as the rotations, I would also be reviewing applications, evaluating code submissions, conducting screens and interviews, training and coordinating interviewers, reviewing candidate feedback, and all the other regular duties of a hiring manager, as well.
 Part 1 of this series has more details on everything involved with hiring.